00011883/WebTech.CW1/README.md

 >
 > Instructions for Convertion:
 >
-> All steps are going to be done in the folder where .py script and cwebp.exe application are located
+> All steps should be done in the same folder with cwebp.exe and .py location
 >
-> 0. Python should have already been installed, if haven't => download and install from [this official source](https://www.python.org/).
+> 0. Python should have already been installed, if haven't => [Python](https://www.python.org/).
 > 1. [Open folder](https://github.com/00011883/WebTech.CW1/tree/main/functions/converter)
 > 2. Insert content that should be converted (will convert only supported file extensions)
 > 3. Open CMD